 First-party coverage means “this is what happens to my business.”

-Fraud, extortion, and ransomware coverage, technically termed “cyber extortion coverage.” are important parts of first-party coverage.
+Fraud, extortion, and ransomware coverage, technically termed “cyber extortion coverage,” are essential parts of first-party coverage.
 If there is a breach, it could have been caused by fraud or cyber extortion.

-Business interruption coverage is also necessary to cover income loss as a result of disruption of operations.
+Business interruption coverage is also necessary to cover income loss resulting from the disruption of operations.
 There’s also another one called dependent or contingent business interruption.

-The overarching theme is that insurance is not just there to indemnify or to provide monetary compensation but also to provide a team of experts that’s available.
-When there is an incident, a business wants to get back up and running as soon as possible and wants its customers even in an unfortunate situation to get the best service possible.
+The overarching theme is that insurance is not just there to indemnify or provide monetary compensation, but also to offer a team of experts who are available.
+When there is an incident, a business aims to get back up and running as soon as possible and ensure its customers, even in unfortunate situations, receive the best service possible.
 So we’re looking to have the best team available and to have experts in every specific area that an incident may approach.

 This does not necessarily mean, “what happens to my business?” but “if a threat gets into my business, now what could happen to other people?”